Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Introduction

 \begin{thmx}[cf. Theorem \ref{TCY}] The isolated quasi-homogeneous surface singularities with pure $K3$ tail (Def. \ref{def2.2}) are precisely the 14 Dolgachev singularities, the 6 quadrilateral singularities, and 2 trimodal singularities \textup{(}$V_{15}$ and $N_{16}$\textup{)}. \end{thmx}

 A second example concerns certain singularities (in arbitrary dimension), {\it $k$-log-canonical} singularities, arising in the work of Mustata and Popa on Hodge ideals \cite{MP}, which are better than log-canonical.
-For such singularities, we establish a tighter connection between the cohomology of the central fiber and the limit cohomology (compare \cite{KL1,KLS}).
+For such singularities, we establish a tighter connection between the cohomology of the central fiber and the limit cohomology (compare \cite{KL1} for $k=0$).
+In fact, the analysis here singles out also the stronger notion of {\it $k$-rational} singularities (Definition \ref{def-krat}) for which even better results hold (compare \cite{KLS} for $k=0$).